afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/Switches/Switches_en.md

 ## Analog multiplexer implementation

+This implementation is based on the widely available *74HC4051N* analog multiplexer: an *8 to 1* multiplexer.
+If you want another kind of analog multiplexer, the firmware will work "as-is", but some changes may be needed in the circuit design.
+In any case, all switches must work in *negative logic*, so their common pole must be attached to `GND`.
+See below.

 The following circuit design provides 24 inputs using 6 pins, which should be enough for most steering wheels.
 However,this design can be extended easily:

 - Add another analog multiplexer.